hackjunction/website-template/DEVELOPMENT.md

 By making these additions, we've told redux that we want to:

-- Give our FAQList component a `faqs` prop, which should be whatever our FAQSelectors.faqs() function returns
+- Give our FAQList component a `faqs` prop, which should just be the faq items from the Redux store
 - Give our FAQList component a `updateFaqs` prop, which essentially calls our updateFaqs action and starts the process of updating the FAQs stored in our Redux store.

+The `faqs` prop will be updated with the current data in the store any time it changes, so your FAQList will always have the latest data as a prop.

-Now we can have our FAQList component start an update to the FAQs every time it's mounted:
+Now we can have our FAQList component request an update to the FAQs every time it's mounted:

 ```
 class FAQList extends Component {